SarthakJariwala/ezconda/docs/user_guide/install_packages.md

 # Install Packages

-`ezconda` will keep track of the packages you install in your environment and update the environment specifications file and lock file accordingly.
+**EZconda** will keep track of the packages you install in your environment and update the environment specifications file and lock file accordingly.

 ## Install packages